Vizzuality/half-earth-v3/_docs/scientists/metadata-contentful.md

 Now, run the notebook [Metadata_updates_Contentful](https://eowilson.maps.arcgis.com/home/notebook/notebook.html?id=4789ac26c6134727827236421c73fd39).
 Note that this notebook can be scheduled to run automatically, if needed.

 ### 3. Entries for translations
-For the translations, new entries have to be made manually in Contentful, using the same name followed by _es, _pt, _fr, according to the language of the translation.
+For the translations, new entries have to be made manually in Contentful, in the same content type.
+They will have the same name followed by _es, _pt, _fr, according to the language of the translation.
+The only two fields that need to be translated are:

+* description
+* title